Monday, March 10, 2025

 How did you find the title of your book?

-READ MORE ABOUT THIS AUTHOR: https://maddienorris.com/
+READ MORE ABOUT THIS BOOK: https://www.nebraskapress.unl.edu/the-backwaters-press/9781496240088/locomotive-cathedral/

-ORDER THIS BOOK FOR YOUR OWN TBR STACK: https://ugapress.org/book/9780820366685/the-wet-wound/
+BUY THIS BOOK FOR YOUR OWN TBR STACK: Bookshop.org

-Monday, February 19, 2024
+Monday, February 24, 2025

-TBR [to be read] is a semi-regular, invitation-only interview series with authors of newly released/forthcoming, interesting books who will tell us about their new work as well as offer tips on writing, stories about the publishing biz, and from time to time, a recipe.
+Established in 2018, TBR [to be read] is a semi-regular, invitation-only interview series with authors of newly released/forthcoming, interesting books.

 Give us your elevator pitch: what’s your book about in 2-3 sentences?

-Which character did you most enjoy creating?
+Which story did you most enjoy creating?
 Why?
-And which character gave you the most trouble, and why?
+And, which story gave you the most trouble, and why?

 Tell us a bit about the highs and lows of your book’s road to publication.